Salt, Sand, and Shutter Speeds: A Windy Day in Chiba

-It didn't take very long to find a few surfers.
-As it turns out, some long time acquaintances of my wife are regulars to the waves of Chiba Prefecture's Pacific coast, and they were plenty eager to have some photos done.
+Luckily, the connection was easy to make and it didn't take very long to find a few surfers.
+Some long time acquaintances of my wife are regulars to the waves of Chiba Prefecture's Pacific coast, and they were plenty eager to have some photos done.

-As I was leaving the house on the day of the shoot the weather looked good.
+As I was leaving the house on the day of the shoot, the weather looked good.
 It was warm, there was very little wind, and there weren't many clouds in the sky.
-However I knew from past experience that, despite a relatively short distance out to the Pacific coast, the weather could very well be a bit different once I got there.
+However I knew from past experience, despite a relatively short distance out to the Pacific coast, the weather could very well be quite different once I got there.

 Sure enough, arriving to the coast and stepping out of the car revealed some less than ideal shooting conditions.
 There was a strong wind blowing off the water—a cold, salty, mist-throwing, sand blowing, gusting wind.